kshetline/json-z/README.md

 #### Parameters

 - `value`: The value to convert to a JSON-Z string.
-- `replacer`: A function that alters the behavior of the stringification process, or an array of String and Number objects that serve as a whitelist for selecting/filtering the properties of the value object to be included in the JSON-Z string.
+- `replacer`: A function which alters the behavior of the stringification process, or an array of String and Number objects that serve as an allowlist for selecting/filtering the properties of the value object to be included in the JSON-Z string.
 If this value is null or not provided, all properties of the object are included in the resulting JSON-Z string.

   When using the standard `JSON.stringify()`, a replacer function is called with two arguments: `key` and `value`.
 JSON-Z adds a third argument, `holder`.
 This value is already available to standard `function`s as `this`, but `this` won't be bound to `holder` when using an anonymous (arrow) function as a replacer, so the third argument (which can be ignored if not needed) provides alternative access to the `holder` value.
-- `space`: A string or number that is used to insert white space into the output JSON-Z string for readability purposes.
-If this is a number, it indicates the number of space characters to use as white space; this number is capped at 10.
+- `space`: A string or number used to insert whitespace into the output JSON-Z string for readability purposes.
+If this is a number, it indicates the number of space characters to use as whitespace; this number is capped at 10.
 Values less than 1 indicate that no space should be used.
 If this is a string, the string (or the first 10 characters of the string, if it's longer than that) is used as white space.
 A single space adds white space without adding indentation.
-If this parameter is not provided (or is null), no white space is added.
+If this parameter is not provided (or is null), no whitespace is added.
 If indenting white space is used, trailing commas can optionally appear in objects and arrays.
 - `options`: This can either be an `OptionSet` value (see [below](#jsonzsetoptionsoptions-additionaloptions)), or an object with the following properties:
-  - `extendedPrimitives`: If `true` (the default is `false`) this enables direct stringification of `Infinity`, `-Infinity`, and `NaN`.
+  - `extendedPrimitives`: If `true` (the default is `false`) this enables direct stringification of `Infinity`, `-Infinity`, `NaN`, and `undefined`.
 Otherwise, these values become `null`.
   - `extendedTypes`: If `JSONZ.ExtendedTypeMode.AS_FUNCTIONS` or `JSONZ.ExtendedTypeMode.AS_OBJECTS` (the default is `JSONZ.ExtendedTypeMode.OFF`), this enables special representation of additional data types, such as `_Date("2019-07-28T08:49:58.202Z")`, which can be parsed directly as a JavaScript `Date` object, or `{"_$_": "Date", "_$_value": "2019-07-28T08:49:58.202Z"}`, which can be automatically rendered as a `Date` object by a built-in replacer.
   - `primitiveBigDecimal`: 🧪 If `true` (the default is `false`) this enables direct stringification of arbitrary-precision big decimals using the '`m`' suffix.
 Otherwise, big decimals must be provided as quoted strings or extended types. _(Note: The '`m`' suffix can't be parsed as current valid JavaScript, but it is potentially a future valid standard notation.)_
   - `primitiveBigInt`: If `true` (the default is `false`) this enables direct stringification of big integers using the '`n`' suffix.
 Otherwise, big integers are provided as quoted strings or extended types.
-  - `primitiveFixedBigDecimal`: 🧪 If `true` (the default is `false`) this enables direct stringification of fixed-precision big decimals using the '`d`' suffix.
+  - `primitiveDecimal`: 🧪 If `true` (the default is `false`) this enables direct stringification of fixed-precision big decimals using the '`d`' suffix.
 Otherwise, big decimals must be provided as quoted strings or extended types. _(Note: The '`d`' suffix can't be parsed as current valid JavaScript, but it is potentially a future valid standard notation.)_
   - `quote`: A string representing the quote character to use when serializing strings (single quote `'` or double quote `"`), or one of the following values:
     - `JSONZ.Quote.DOUBLE`: Always quote with double quotes (this is the default).
     - `JSONZ.Quote.SINGLE`: Always quote with single quotes.
     - `JSONZ.Quote.PREFER_DOUBLE`: Quote with double quotes, but switch to single quotes or backticks to reduce the number of characters which have to be backslash escaped.
-    - `JSONZ.Quote.PREFER_SINGLE`: Quote with single quotes, but switch to single quotes or backticks to reduce the number of characters which have to be backslash escaped.
+    - `JSONZ.Quote.PREFER_SINGLE`: Quote with single quotes, but switch to double quotes or backticks to reduce the number of characters which have to be backslash escaped.
   - `quoteAllKeys`: By default (a `true` value), object keys are quoted, just as in standard JSON.
 If set to `false` quotes are omitted unless syntactically necessary.
   - `replacer`: Same as the `replacer` parameter.
-  - `revealHiddenArrayProperties`: Consider this an experimental option.
+  - `revealHiddenArrayProperties`: 🧪 Consider this an experimental option.
 While normally arrays should only have data stored using non-negative integer indices, data _can_ be stored in arrays using string keys and other types of numeric keys.
 This option will reveal and stringify such additional key/value pairs if present, but this is at the expense of making the JSON-Z output something that must be parsed back using JSON-Z, and is no longer directly usable as valid JavaScript.
   - `space`: Same as the `space` parameter.
 The default is no spacing.
   - `sparseArrays`: If `true` (the default is `false`) empty slots in arrays are represented with consecutive commas, e.g. `[1,,3]`.
 This can't be parsed as valid standard JSON, so by default such an array will be stringified as `[1,null,3]`.
   - `trailingComma`: If `true` (the default is `false`), the final item in an indented object or array has a terminating comma.